amitandale/Vibe-Studio/README_SUPABASE.md

 The script creates `ops/supabase/lanes/<lane>.env` with mode `600` and placeholder JWT keys.
 Replace these keys with production grade values before exposing the APIs. `refresh_image_pins.sh` keeps `ops/supabase/images.lock.json` (and therefore each lane env) aligned with registry digests so Docker Compose always resolves the correct Supabase stack images.
 When Supabase removes a tagged digest upstream, the helper automatically rolls the pin forward to the latest compatible tag published in Docker Hub so deploys remain hands-off.

+If your restored database volumes use a different maintenance superuser than the default `supabase_admin`, pass `--pg-super-role` and `--pg-super-password` so the deploy workflow can log in with that account and recreate the `PGUSER` role automatically when it goes missing.

 ## 📘 Read Next

 - [Full Supabase Setup](./docs/SUPABASE_SETUP.md)